(The site is under reconstruction, but content can be viewed in this pre-alpha version)

-Disastrously, however, emotion combined with Junk Education have become part and parcel of the wider political and social “discourse” and conspired to vitiate understanding and solutions.
+The result is of course the facile scepticism and cynicism so widespread today.
+Disastrously, emotion combined with Junk Education and “babble” have become part and parcel of the wider political and social “discourse” and conspired to vitiate understanding and solutions.

 If the above caveats apply to Western domestic politics, they apply a fortiori to the rest of the world, and especially to Islam and Islamism.
 Nearly two decades after 9/11, Western ignorance of Islam and the Muslim world does indeed remain astonishing, but is often wrapped in pronouncements of near papal infallibility by people lacking the slightest expertise.

 … These regional and specific political and cultural processes [in the Muslim World] remain fully closed to Europeans and Americans, who think in globalized categories; some of them persistently refuse to understand them.